 - It is the birthstone of November, but the blue one is the birthstone of December.
 The blue variety is the gem for the 4th anniversary and Imperial topaz for the 23rd anniversary.

 - It is one of the nine stones of the Thais decoration system

-- The Pope owns a crown (mitra preciosa), that is decorated with gold, pearls, and topaz.
+- The Pope owns a crown (Mitra Preciosa), that is decorated with gold, pearls, and topaz.

 And the gemstone is fooling us around

-In 1740 the miners of the Ouro Preto mine in Brasil thought they had found the biggest diamond on earth; it was 1640 carats and was called ‘Braganza’ diamond.
+In 1740 the miners of the Ouro Preto mine in Brazil thought they had found the biggest diamond on earth; it was 1640 carats and was called the ‘Braganza’ diamond.
 The Portuguese royalty loved that big diamond and it was set in the Portuguese crown.
 There was only a little minor point and that is that this diamond was never confirmed to be a diamond and now it is believed that is it a colorless topaz and no diamond.